EdgeGallery/docs/Projects/Developer/Developer_Interfaces.md

 ```

 ### 15.2 GET merge image
-after every file chunk uploaded, then merge to a file with same as you uploaded
+After every file chunk uploaded, then merge to a file with same as you uploaded
 ```
 Resource URI: /mec/appstore/v1/image/merge
 ```